 The students at St. Mary Catholic School have the opportunity to develop their instrumental musical talents in addition to receiving vocal music.
 Private instrumental lessons are available, and fee based, on brass, woodwind, string & percussion instruments, and piano keyboard.
 Students taking lessons are encouraged to participate in the school band.
 Performances are offered throughout the year - parents and relatives are urged to attend these special events.

-Drama Club is offered as an extra- curricular activity, dependent upon student interest, in the spring..
+(Performances are cancelled until further notice) Drama Club is offered as an extra- curricular activity, dependent upon student interest, in the spring.